guokai8/bioAnno/README.md

 ## build from AnnotationHub
 fromAnnHub(species="human")
 ```
+### 2.4 Main Functions
+--  _fromKEGG_ build annotation package by extracting annotation information
+    from Kyoto Encyclopedia of Genes and Genomes database (KEGG).
+    You can use kegg species code as query species name.

+-- _fromNCBI_ build annotation package by extracting annotation information from
+    NCBI database.

+-- _fromENSEMBL_ build annotation package by extracting annotation information
+    fromENSEMBL database.
+It includes function to build annotaion package for
+    plant with parameter plant = TRUE
+-- _fromAnnhub_ build annotation package with the AnnotationHub package
 ## Note
-The _bioAnno_ just a package for funs. _bioAnno_ provide wrap function which help me to easily build annotation package.
+The _bioAnno_ provide wrap function which help me to easily build annotation package.
 The _fromAnnoHub_ function is ready to use.

 ## Contact information